 So we have a dichotomy here.
 Incidentally the Asclepius has a graphic passage called the Apocalypse (Revelation), detailing prophecy not too dissimilar (at all) from the one in the Bible.

-Regarding their claim in the Book Of Revelation
+Regarding their claim that in the Book Of Revelation

 the Jesus here refers to himself as the; Morning Star, as is the Lucifer described in the Book Of Isaiah in the Old Testament.